w3c/wcag-act/wcag-ruleset-review-process.md

 The pull request description must include information on the type of change the pull request makes and what happens in the "call for review" phase.
 There are three options:

-1. New rules, and significant changes that impact multiple rules should have a **two week** call for review.
+1. New rules and significant changes that impact multiple rules should have a **two week** call for review.
 2. Updates to rules, and changes to definitions used in a small number of rules have a **one week** call for review.
 3. Editorial changes, including minor changes to test cases can **skip** call for review.